wiseman-timelord/Shutdown-NOW/README.md

 - StartMenu/TaskManager is missing/wontLoad but icons are on desktop.
 - Major graphics issues, where the startMenu/PartOfDisplay is obscured.
 - You may prefer to just click on a batch to shutdown.
-- You dont want to, open a console and type "Shutdown /?", to remember how to make the timer NOW.
+- You dont want to, open a console and type "Shutdown /?", to remember how to make timer to 0.
 - It saves making a batch for the process, and is done well enough.

 ### Media